William d'Aubigny (died 1139)

 William d'Aubigny (died 1139), sometimes William de Albini, was an Anglo-French baron and administrator who served successive kings of England and acquired large estates in Norfolk.
 From his title of Butler (pincerna in medieval Latin) to King Henry I of England, he was called William d'Aubigny Pincerna to distinguish him from other men of the same name.

 Origins

-From a family originating in the village of Aubigny in Loira region of France and born before 1070, William was the eldest surviving son of Roger d’Aubigny and his wife, Amice.
+From a family originating in the village of Aubigny in Loire region of France and born before 1070, William was the eldest surviving son of Roger d’Aubigny and his wife, Amice.
 William‘s brother was Nigel d'Aubigny.

 Career

 Not mentioned as a landholder in the 1086 Domesday Book, he was associated with King William II of England by 1091 and in that decade is recorded as an important landholder in the county of Norfolk.

 His involvement in central government increased after 1100, when Henry I became king of England.
 In 1101 he was a witness to the treaty in which Robert II, Count of Flanders pledged military support to Henry and is named there as pincerna, evidence that he was one of the chief officers of the royal household.
 As part of the king's court, he travelled with him and spent about a quarter of his time in Normandy rather than England.
 By 1130 he was also a royal judge, hearing cases in Essex and in Lincolnshire.